Giant Step: Creative agency clients (past and present)

 Absolut (Pernod Ricard), Adidas, Bacardi, Barneys New York, Coca-Cola, Clarks, EDITION Hotels, HBO, HP Inc., Intel, Levi's, LG Corporation, Marriott International, Morgans Hotel Group, MTV (Viacom), Old Navy, SoundCloud, Spotify, Sundance TV, The Lincoln Motor Company, Red Bull, Steve Madden, Western Union, W Hotels.

-Thought leadership

-Bernstein joined the faculty at New York University Tisch School of the Arts in 2018, teaching music and entertainment branding at the Clive Davis Institute of Recorded Music.
-Bernstein and Giant Step President Esther Yoon are frequently leveraged as subject matter experts in the areas of music and entertainment marketing, luxury retail, Experiential Marketing, and the experience economy.
-Both Bernstein and Yoon are also guest contributors to media outlets including Huffington Post and PSFK.

-Company Expansion and Partners

-Esther Yoon

-Esther Yoon, a marketing executive and alum of consumer brands including Red Bull and Pinkberry, joined Giant Step as a consultant in 2012, working alongside Bernstein to scale the agency's marketing and production capabilities.
-Yoon became a partner in Giant Step Marketing and was named president in 2014.

-Knitting Factory Entertainment

-Giant Step Marketing engaged in a partnership with Knitting Factory Entertainment in 2015.
-Knitting Factory, an organization historically known for its concert venues in New York and Los Angeles, has expanded into a twenty unit multiple tiered operation and portfolio company with over $40 million a year in revenue and 600 employees nationally.

-AuDigent

-Giant Step Marketing invested in AuDigent's "friends and family" round for a stake in the company in 2016.
-AuDigent, a Philadelphia-based ad tech startup, expanded into an audience and data platform built around the music, entertainment, sports, and pop culture verticals with exclusive audience data segments from major record labels, influencers, and some of the world's largest content publishers.

 Legacy

 Logo

 After seeing an ad in the newspaper in 1992, Rhode Island School of Design graduate, Kevin Lyons knocked on the door of Giant Step's offices.
 There he met Bernstein and Rudnick who were impressed with his sketchbook and gave him a shot at designing Giant Step's logo.
 The opportunity "opened lots of doors" for Lyons, who went on to become a celebrated artist, creating products with Nike, Adidas, Converse, Vans, Uniqlo and Colette, among others.
-Giant Step's logo has been named among the most "iconic" in New York music history, alongside the logos of Def Jam, the Ramones, Wu-Tang Clan, Blue Note, and CBGB.
-The logo is still used today.

 Anthony Bourdain

 The original Giant Step party from the early 1990s is referenced in the late Anthony Bourdain's bestselling memoir Kitchen Confidential: Adventures in the Culinary Underbelly (2000).